camunda-consulting/camunda-7-code-examples/snippets/extended-serialization/README.md

 Implementation
 --------------

 One step is to provide implementations of a serializer and deserializer for the Joda Money type.
-You can find examples [here](src/main/java/com/camunda/consulting/extendedSerialization/serializer).
+You can find examples [here](extended-serialization-plugin/src/main/java/com/camunda/consulting/extendedSerialization/serializer).
 These serializer and deserializer write an onject of Money as

     {"price":"EUR 34.99"}

 and create a Java object from the json represetation.

-You must register these serializers in a new implementation of a DataFormatConfigurator from the type JacksonJsonDataFormat like the [JodaDataFormatConfigurator](src/main/java/com/camunda/consulting/extendedSerialization/configuration/JodaDataFormatConfigurator.java)
+You must register these serializers in a new implementation of a DataFormatConfigurator from the type JacksonJsonDataFormat like the [JodaDataFormatConfigurator](extended-serialization-plugin/src/main/java/com/camunda/consulting/extendedSerialization/configuration/JodaDataFormatConfigurator.java)

-The JodaDataFormatConfugurator is published as a service provider (SPI) in the file [org.camunda.spin.spi.DataFormatConfigurator](src/main/resources/META-INF/services/org.camunda.spin.spi.DataFormatConfigurator).
+The JodaDataFormatConfugurator is published as a service provider (SPI) in the file [org.camunda.spin.spi.DataFormatConfigurator](extended-serialization-plugin/src/main/resources/META-INF/services/org.camunda.spin.spi.DataFormatConfigurator).
 The file is saved in the META-INF/services directory and contains the fully qualified class path.

 This project includes serializers and deserializers for joda time, too.

 Packaging
 ---------

-This project extends the process engine so it has be installed on the same level as the process engine.
+This project has two submodules. extended-serialization-plugin extends the process engine so it has be installed on the same level as the process engine.
 For a JBoss installation with a shared engine (like our distribution) the project has to be packaged as a JBoss module and must be installed in the JBoss modules folder.

 The module can be packaged with a maven plugin from [http://www.smartics.eu/smartics-jboss-modules-maven-plugin/](http://www.smartics.eu/smartics-jboss-modules-maven-plugin/).
 The plugin is used as a profile and `mvn package attach` builds the module with jars and module.xml-files in target/jboss-modules.
 Check the profile-part of the pom.xml for further configuration details.

-The module itself is configured in the [extended-serializer-module.xml](src/main/resources/META-INF/jboss-modules/extended-serialization-module.xml) in the folder META-INF/jboss-modules.
+The module itself is configured in the [extended-serializer-module.xml](extended-serialization-plugin/src/main/resources/META-INF/jboss-modules/extended-serialization-module.xml) in the folder META-INF/jboss-modules.
 The configuration includes a mapping of maven coordinates of joda-time:joda-time to the module org.joda.time:2.1.

 Installation of the module
 --------------------------